TBS Linux USB Receiver

 TBS Drivers

-Next, you will need to install specific device drivers to use the TBS 5927 or 5520SE receivers.
-These are installed by rebuilding and rewriting the Linux Media drivers.
-Hence, if you are not setting up a dedicated machine to host the TBS receiver, it would be safer and recommended to use a virtual machine (VM) as the receiver host so that the drivers can be installed directly on the VM instead of your main machine.
+Next, install the device drivers required to use the TBS 5927 or 5520SE receiver.
+The installation rebuilds and rewrites the Linux Media drivers.
+Hence, unless you are setting up a dedicated machine to host the TBS receiver, using a virtual machine (VM) would be safer and recommended.
+By doing so, the drivers will be installed on the VM instead of your main machine.

 blocksat-cli deps tbs-drivers

-Once the script completes the installation, reboot the virtual machine.
+Once the script completes the installation, reboot the host.

 Software Requirements